Ersanio/snes-assembly-book/docs/math/shift.md

 ROR A              ; A = %1000 0000 | C = 0
                    ; A is now $80
 ```
-As you can see, bit 0 wrapped all the way around to bit 7, basically 'rotating' the bits without losing any information.
+As you can see, bit 0 wrapped all the way around to bit 7, basically "rotating" the bits without losing any information.

 ```
 SEC                ; C = 1